kyak/microdaq_ert/README.md

 Embedded Coder (http://www.mathworks.com/products/embedded-coder) allows you to generate C code and deploy your algorithms to target hardware.

+**Supported Matlab version:**
+This package will work with R2013a and newer Matlab releases.

 **Installation:**

 1) Install latest MicroDAQ firmware from: https://github.com/embedded-solutions/microdaq-firmware/releases